 As an expert sommelier and brewer, I can provide you with a detailed answer regarding the amount of gold in a bottle of Blue Nun.
-Blue Nun is a premium white that is known for its unique feature of containing real and edible 24-carat gold leaf flakes.
+Blue Nun is a premium sparkling white wine that is known for its unique feature of containing real and edible 24-carat gold leaf flakes.
 These gold flakes give the wine a visually stunning appearance and add a touch of luxury to the drinking experience.

 To understand how much gold is actually present in a bottle of Blue Nun, we need to delve into the process of incorporating the gold leaf flakes.
 The gold leaf used in Blue Nun is made by hammering gold into extremely thin sheets.
 These gold sheets are then carefully placed inside the bottle during the fermentation process.